markets/sudo_rails/README.md

 ## Development

-Any kind of feedback, bug report, idea or enhancement are really appreciated :tada:
+Any kind of feedback, bug report, idea or enhancement are really appreciated.

 To contribute, just fork the repo, hack on it and send a pull request.
 Don't forget to add tests for behaviour changes and run the test suite: